aravindputrevu/aravind.dev/content/posts/everything-index-elastic.md

 ![Elasticsearch index templates](../images/post-images/everything-index-elastic/es-templates.png)

 Index templates contain settings like how many shards and replicas the index should initialize with, what mapping settings, aliases to use.
-One can also assign priority to the index template, which we will discuss while talking about Data streams. 🙂
+One can also assign priority to the index template.
+100 is the default priority.

+Elastic has built-in index templates which maps to index/datastream patterns `logs-*-*`,`metrics-*-*`, `synthetics-*-*`, which have default priority of 100.
+To create index template's which overrides the built-in index templates but use the same patterns, assign a priority that is above 100.
+To disable the built-in index and component templates, set the `stack.templates.enabled` to `false`

 Component templates are nothing but building blocks for index templates.
 Create an alias component template, settings component template, or a mapping component template and use them via the "composed_of" parameter.